 Unrest, instability and travel restrictions stopped many people from travelling here.
 For nearly 30 years, the country was closed to tourists.
 Since re-opening its doors in the early-1990s, the situation in Cuba has improved.

 Although it is far from perfect, it is significantly safer than it once was, and offers travelers the opportunity to “step back in time,” and visit a country not yet influenced by modern consumerism or capitalism.

 As the largest island in the Caribbean, there is a lot to see and do here for intrepid travellers.
 From enjoying authentic Cuban cuisine and dancing salsa to experiencing the unique historical and cultural attractions, you won’t have a hard time filling your days in Cuba.

 Cuba is home to more than 11.3 million people.
 Nearly 2.2 million people living in the capital of Havana with the remainder spread out throughout the island.

-To help you plan your time in Cuba, this guide will break down the top five regions by interest, and where to stay in each area of Cuba.
+To help you plan your time in Cuba, this guide will break down the top five regions by interest, and where to stay in each Cuba area.

 Starting in the west you have the bustling and vibrant regions of Havana and Old Havana.
 These two neighbourhoods in the capital city are home to many of Cuba’s top historical and cultural attractions.